martinboers/plcnext-book/src/ch01-09-hello-again-world.md

 ### Accessing PLC I/O

-One of the first questions most PLCnext Control programmers ask is: How can a program read and write inputs and outputs from/to the I/O modules attached to the PLC?
+One of the first questions most PLCnext Control programmers ask is: How can an application read and write inputs and outputs from/to the I/O modules attached to the PLC?

 Before you learn how to do this, you must learn about the *PLCnext runtime*.